LupSpie/simple-bookmarklets/README.md

 # Simple Bookmarklets
----

 These are some of the [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) I've made.
 They sould work on every browser, or at least every browser that runs on chromium.

+Checkout the [readable_code](./readable_code/) folder if you want to understand what the fuck is happening (maybe even make it better lol)

-*Just note that I've only tested them on the Vivaldi Browser.
-So don't know if they'll work 101%*
+\**Just note that I've only tested them on the Vivaldi Browser.
+So I don't know if they'll work 101% on every browser* <br />
 I hope they can help you in some way 🙂

-<br /><br />

-Checkout the [readable_code](./bookmarklets.md) folder if you want to understand what the fuck is happening (maybe even make it better lol)

 ---

 ### How to "install"

+The code is in the [bookmarklets.md](./bookmarklets.md) file, all you need to do is Copy and Paste them following these instructions:

 **On every browser:**